rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-1-document-trees.md

 The node order of a tree is commonly referred to as its **tree order** and used to denote the top-down order between the nodes in it (i.e. descendants are subsequent to ancestors).
-Because of that, this description is more or less one that focuses on the visual representation of a tree, and not so much on the underlying partial order.
+Because of that, this description is more or less one that focuses on the visual representation of a tree, not so much on the underlying partial order.

 Also, the description of "tree order" seems misleading since the corresponding